 Top 10 Greatest African Footballers in 2023

 The sport of football has a strong global following which is evident by the obsession with the sport.
-Also, the game that’s termed the world’s beautiful game boasts of having millions of ardent fans who are spread across the globe.
+Also, the game that’s termed the world’s most beautiful game boasts of having millions of ardent fans who are spread across the globe.
 The continent of Africa is no exception as African footballers have also been able to impress their fans with their exceptional footballing abilities in recent years.

 The below-mentioned top “African footballers” have made their mark worldwide.
 They are among the best in the business, as they have an incredible technique with the ball.
 And they score multiple goals in a single game.

 1. Mohamed Salah